Sandbox

 Download

-2. Select the asset type and vendor
+2. Select the asset type, vendor, and model

-4. Add a display name to identify your asset
+3. Add a display name

 Copy linkManaging assets